 Fresh Coat of Paint

 A quick fix that can go a long way is a fresh coat of paint.
 If the exterior paint job is still in good shape, you can still add visual interest by painting the front door.
 A uniquely-colored front door is an inviting accent that sets the tone for the rest of the home tour.
-Other areas that could use some fresh paint include the garage door (stick to a neutral color that matches your siding), outdoor furniture (give old furniture new life with spray paint), or trim and shutters (keep them consistent).
+Other areas that could use some fresh paint include the garage door (stick to a neutral color that matches your siding), outdoor or garden furniture (give old furniture new life with spray paint), or trim and shutters (keep them consistent).